Bryce Kustra, Luke Stretch, Lisa Wang

 - employing other remedies;

 in response to incidents or actions caused by the COVID-19 pandemic.
 These include non-payment of rent (including operating costs), application of a force majeure clause, frustration of contract and breach of any continuous occupancy clause.
-Provisions in a tenancy agreement that are inconsistent with this bill would be void during this period.
-Evictions or terminations before June 16, 2020, will not be reversed by this bill.
+Provisions in a tenancy agreement that are inconsistent with the CTPA are void during this period.
+Evictions or terminations before June 16, 2020, are not reversed by the CTPA.

-- Exceptions: A landlord may still evict a tenant or terminate a lease for non-COVID-19-related reasons as set out in the bill.
-Examples include
+- Exceptions: A landlord may still evict a tenant or terminate a lease for non-COVID-19-related reasons as set out in the CTPA.
+Examples include:

 - damage to the premises, or

 - failing to vacate the premises after a tenancy has expired for a reason unrelated to the COVID-19 pandemic.

 - No late fees or penalties: Retroactive from March 17 until the Emergency End Date, affected landlords cannot charge any penalties or fees for late or non-payment of rent from affected tenants.
 It is unclear whether this is also intended to prohibit market-rate interest on late payments.
 If such fees were paid by the affected tenant after March 17, 2020, then the affected landlord must refund the fees or provide the tenant a credit for that amount.
 No deadline for the refund is specified.